dmitrymitenkoff/github-user-search-app/README.md

 }
 ```

 iii.
-In the JavaScript file I created variables to store user's preferences and settings in the local storage as well as targeted a number of DOM elements to let the user manually change themes.
+In the JavaScript file I created variables to store user's preferences and settings saved in the local storage as well as targeted a number of DOM elements to let the user manually change themes.
 I then created a function that allowed me to extract the user's "--color-mode" value.
 The function returns either "light" or "dark":

 ```js
 function getCSSCustomProp(propKey) {